psmit703/personal-website/README.md

     https://www.psmit.dev/404.html

-In addition to the previously discussed technologies, /404.html makes use of a (very short) custom JavaScript file ( /assets/js/404.js ).
+In addition to the previously discussed technologies, /404.html makes use of a (very short) [custom JavaScript file](https://github.com/psmit703/personal-website/blob/main/assets/js/404.js).
 The JS file is used for pulling the current URL and displaying it to the user.